josieric/mc_usage/README.md

 		export MCEXECSLEEP=<sleep time for wait child in ModeExecute> (default:1)
 		export ONE_MULTICAST=1 (default:0) use in ModeExecute to single request to MCGROUP:PORT
 				so host is elected by roundrobin
--	Command: server
+-	Command server:
 		start the multicast server to send usage info (log to mc_server.log)
--	Command: shutdown
+-	Command shutdown:
 		shutdown the multicast server if it is on the same host
--	Command: shutdownall
+-	Command shutdownall:
 		shutdown the multicast server on all hosts (kill via ssh)
--	Command: lishost
+-	Command lishost:
 		read multicast to find a list of ALL host in this MCGROUP:MCPORT
--	Command: client
+-	Command client:
 		read multicast to find host with lower usage
--	Command: execute
+-	Command execute:
 		execute commands on lower usage host (log to mc_execute.log)
 		When execute: 4th parameter is the max number of child (degree of parallelism)
 		When execute: 5th parameter is a file of commands or a list of commands to run